 bitcode_strip to remove bitcode chunks from binaries:

 Removing bitcode will disallow Apple from running binary optimizations on your behalf.
 You can verify that the removal worked by checking the file size — which should be significantly smaller than the original file — or by using

 otool as shown above.

 BCSymbolMap is a lot like a dSYM for bitcode.
 Xcode builds it both as part of creating the app binary and for every dynamic framework.
-It’s required for resymbolicating function/method names to understand crashers.
-Symbol maps are per architecture, so there are currently two (armv7 and arm64) in PSPDFKit.
+It’s required for resymbolicating function/method names to understand crashes.
+Symbol maps are per architecture, so there are currently two (ARMv7 and 64-bit ARM) in PSPDFKit.
 You can learn more in the Framework Size guide.